 Top ranked for the healthiest older people ranged geographically all over the country: Hawaii, Utah, Connecticut, Minnesota, and Colorado.
 States in the South brought up the rear: Mississippi, Kentucky, Louisiana, Oklahoma, and West Virginia.
 Rhode Island earned most improved honors, going from #30 to #7.
 Going in the unhealthy direction were Kansas and Nebraska, which both fell 10 places, from 18 to 28 and 13 to 23.

-June 2, 2019 — The number one Google search about retirement is “How much do I need to retire”.
-Or, phrased slightly differently, “how much can I spend in retirement”.
+June 2, 2019 — One of the top Google search phrase is for retirement calculator.
+Or, phrased slightly differently, “how much can I spend in retirement without running out of money”.
 It is a tough question, dependent on a lot of factors unique to you.
 The short answer is: “a lot more than you thought”.

 We liken the problem to a maxim our old friend Ralph came up with on a fall camping trip.
 After a night when the temperature dropped, the fire died down, and we ran out of firewood well before bedtime, he came up with the solution for the next campfire.
 Before it gets dark go out and collect about as much wood as you think you will need.
 Then go back out and gather at least that same amount again…. now you will probably be OK!

 Here in this article we will address how to calculate how much you need to retire comfortably.
 We want to stress that people usually underestimate two related things: how much is needed, and how long they will live.
 To be safe, keep Ralph’s maxim in mind.
 We will also explain the major withdrawal techniques, and provide a list of the situations that cause people to underestimate their needs.

 Calculating much do you need – the budget